hideyukiinada/od/README.md

 4. Added code to read a test image one at a time, predict and save.

 If you want to process a video like I did, you can just reassemble the processed image using ffmpeg.

+That's it.
+Actual work besides annotating the dataset should take less than a day.

 # References
 &#91;1&#93; Priyanka Kochhar, Building a Toy Detector with Tensorflow Object Detection API, https://www.kdnuggets.com/2018/02/building-toy-detector-tensorflow-object-detection-api.html